mtkusbdevice/hyprland-hdready/README.md

 Use the attached script "set-hypr" to install everything for you automatically.

 # Manual Installation
-You can grab the config files and install packages manually with this commnad
+Grab the config files and install packages with this commnad
 ```
 yay -S hyprland-bin kitty waybar-hyprland \
     swaybg swaylock-effects wofi wlogout mako thunar \